 What if I told you you’re taking care of it completely wrong?

-It’s unfortunate that we don’t grow up learning what I have listed below or we could have saved us years of trouble.
+It’s unfortunate that we didn’t grow up learning what I have listed below because we could have saved us years of hurt and confusion.

 Table of Contents

 - 1 Curly hair is naturally/structurally/inherently DRY

 - 2 Using a regular shampoo will damage your hair